 Part of parenting is asking yourself (and everyone around you) a constant barrage of questions, including, “How to teach your kids responsibility?”

-These steps will help you set up a foundation that will help your kid grow to be a responsible adult.
+These steps will help you set up a foundation to help your kid grow into a responsible adult.

-Start with agreeing on a definition for responsible
+Start with agreeing on a definition of responsible

 Teach your child responsibility by modeling these behaviors